- Solid initial bonus offer

 Delta Reserve Credit Card Review Highlights

 Good Initial Bonus

-Delta Reserve’s initial bonus is 80,000 miles for spending $5,000 in the first 3 months.
-Delta miles are worth 1.37 cents each, on average, which makes this bonus quite lucrative.
-Plus, you earn 20,000 Medallion Qualification Miles (MQMs) with the bonus, which is a nice shortcut towards qualifying for Delta SkyMiles’ lowest Medallion status tier.
+Delta Reserve’s initial bonus is 50,000 miles for spending $3,000 in the first 3 months.
+Delta miles are worth 1.21 cents each, on average, which makes this bonus quite lucrative.
+Plus, you earn 10,000 Medallion Qualification Miles (MQMs) with the bonus, which is a nice shortcut towards qualifying for Delta SkyMiles’ lowest Medallion status tier.
 And you can also earn up to $100 back in statement credits for purchases at U.S. restaurants made with your card within the first 3 months.

 Good Ongoing Rewards Rates for Delta Purchases